openframeworks/ofBook/chapters/foreword/chapter.md

 ## about this book

-This book, much in the spirit of openframeworks, is a community driven affair and it's **very much a work in progress**.
-It was a suggestion on the openframeworks developers mailing list which kicked this off and for a the past months we've been hacking away on it.
+This book, much in the spirit of openFrameworks, is a community driven affair and it's **very much a work in progress**.
+It was a suggestion on the openFrameworks developers mailing list which kicked this off and for a the past months we've been hacking away on it.

 A couple of notes,